Thaddeus S. Lott Sr.

-Thaddeus Scott Lott Sr. (May 30, 1934 – October 22, 2015) was a Houstonian educator.
-Lott gained national attention from ABC News PrimeTime Live in 1991 for the results of his implementation of direct instruction at Mabel B. Wesley Elementary School of the Houston Independent School District.
+Thaddeus Scott Lott Sr. (May 30, 1934 – October 22, 2015) was an American educator in Houston.
+Lott gained national attention in 1991 for his implementation of direct instruction at Mabel B. Wesley Elementary School of the Houston Independent School District.

 Early life and education

 Lott was born and raised in Acres Homes.
 He earned a bachelor's degree and a master's degree in education from Texas Southern University.
 He also received honorary doctoral degrees from Liberty University and Williams College.

 Career

 Lott began his career with the Houston Independent School District in 1959 at Highland Heights Elementary School.
 As Wesley Elementary's principal by 1975, test scores in reading comprehension improved to 85% from 18% in 1980 and 100% of third graders passed the reading portion of the Texas Assessment of Academic Skills by 1996.
 In 1994, George W. Bush announced his then Texas gubernatorial campaign focus on education from Wesley, later conferring with Lott in the 1996 formation of the Texas Reading Initiative.
 Rod Paige, HISD superintendent in 1994, supported Lott by creating the first charter school system in Texas (Wesley, Highland Heights, and Osborne Elementary) under Lott's supervision.
 Lott retired from HISD in 2002.